 - Children are encouraged to practise their speaking and listening skills on a regular basis e.g., answering the register, using greetings and language in and around school and the classroom.
 They will be expected to be able to show visitors around school speaking appropriately.

 - Children engage and participate in a range of practical activities to enhance their learning; matching cards, show me games, flash card activities, translation games, and language detective games.

-We use ‘Letters and Sounds’ for the basis of our daily phonics learning and efficiently track children’s progress throughout EYFS and Key Stage 1 to ensure children are able to listen, decode, speak, read and spell effectively.
+We use ‘Jolly Phonics’ for the basis of our daily phonics learning and efficiently track children’s progress throughout EYFS and Key Stage 1 to ensure children are able to listen, decode, speak, read and spell effectively.
 If appropriate, we carry this practice on into Key Stage 2 to support children who may need to continue their phonics learning.
 Year one take part in the National Phonics Screening check and will retake the test in year 2 if they have needed further support.

-For reading, we mainly use the ‘Oxford Reading Tree’ books that progress in-line with the phonics stage that the children are currently learning.
-Where appropriate, we use other books and schemes that we feel will add further interest and depth to this scheme.
+For reading, we mainly use the ‘Jolly Phonics’ books that progress in-line with the phonics stage that the children are currently learning.
+All pupils have access to the school library which is regularly updated with current reading material.
 Guided reading is taught regularly in every class and this enables children to unpick the knowledge and skills needed to fully understand a text.
-In addition, the school places much emphasis on children reading with an adult at least three times a week and uses community support to assist with this.
-Reading and the use of appropriate and progressive vocabulary across the curriculum is also encouraged, with topic related books being available in each class and the school library, to help children relate their learning in English to learning in the foundation subjects.
+In addition, the school places great emphasis on children reading with an adult at least three times a week and uses community support to assist with this.
+Reading and the use of appropriate and progressive vocabulary across the curriculum is also encouraged and detailed within curriculum progression sheets, with topic related books being available in each class and the school library, to help children relate their learning in English to learning in the foundation subjects.

 Reading is effective when: